kwangjong/kwangjong.github.io/_posts/2022-06-22-pizza-price-pred.md

 date: 2022-06-22 04:03 +0900
 ---

+Analysis of pizza price data using EDA and Machine Learning

 ![hungry-homer](https://i.imgur.com/P8aqLFy.gif)

 **Pizza** is probably one of the most consumed meals all over the world.
 Personally, it served a great portion of meals me and my roommate ate back in college.
 Every Saturday evening, we would get `$5.99 three-toppings medium pizza` from **Domino's** located right behind our apartment.
 It was the **cheapest** and **delicious** food we could get around the campus.